bens4lsu/theskinny-publish/Content/blog2/my-platform.md

 And if you really want to keep the Mexican border closed, then stop putting them on a bus back across, and start shooting.</li>

-<li><b>Ga$oline</b>:  Sure, it's expensive, but until you quit paying over $5/gallon of bottled water (do the math), I don't really care.
-If we can dig up crude oil from underneath Saudi Arabia, ship it here, refine it into gasoline, distribute it to stations nationwide, and mark up the price by 40% for taxes, and it <i>still</i> costs well less than the most abundant liquid on the planet, then what problem, exactly, are we trying to solve?<br><br>
+<li>**Ga$oline**:  Sure, it's expensive, but until you quit paying over $5/gallon of bottled water (do the math), I don't really care.
+If we can dig up crude oil from underneath Saudi Arabia, ship it here, refine it into gasoline, distribute it to stations nationwide, and mark up the price by 40% for taxes, and it *still* costs well less than the most abundant liquid on the planet, then what problem, exactly, are we trying to solve?<br><br>

 Here's the real story:  gas has been so cheap for so long that everyone in the country bought an SUV.
 Demand went up.
 Prices went up.
 Now, they'll start trading SUVs for cars.
 Demand will go down.
 Prices will follow.<br><br>